 The evolution of Empires in the Terragen Sphere over time The Information Age Earth was information-wise and communication-wise enough to turn into a single government, but the mixed culture and multitude of interests prevented this from happening - a lot of people were highly independent (largely thanks to the technology and the cultures).

-In the Interplanetary era enforcement was too weak to create a single empire throughout the Solar System.
-However policing was slowly becoming more powerful, and if the nanodisaster had not happened enforcement would likely have reached the point where a system-wide government would have been possible.
+In the Interplanetary Age enforcement was too weak to create a single empire throughout the Solar System.
+However policing was slowly becoming more powerful, and if the Technocalypse had not happened enforcement would likely have reached the point where a system-wide government would have been possible.
 Maybe after a final nano-showdown or economic competition the Orbitals or the Jovian League would have been the single victor.
 However, if that event had not happened, then the great diaspora and the explosion of diversity that accompanied it might not have happened.

 Several small interstellar empires, such as the Eridanus League and the Virginis Combine, emerged after the Great Expulsion, but thes were either absorbed into the First Federation or became affiliated with it.
 At the same time the first stirrings of a-human AI empires were felt, in the Diamond Belt and the Hyades.
 Eventually these entirely human-free AI empires became vast and powerful rivals to the Sephirotics.

 The First Federation achieved a systemwide government, largely based on dividing the governing information problem into smaller chunks in the form of all the independent groups.
 It was able to keep an unified culture within the solar system, but failed over interstellar distances.
 Also, when it centralised it lost more and more of its efficiency, until it reached a bureaucratic collapse and the top level vanished in the solar civil war.
 It was replaced simply by the independent polities, which eventually recreated a more stable and less heavy informal organisation.